NeerajaMaddala/datacom_test/README.md

-# React Native Chat App Testing
+# Datacom Bug Form - User Registration Testing

 ## Introduction
 Bug Form is a testing form that allows user to register.